 TV Tokyo was established by the Japan Science Foundation in 1951 and started broadcasting, as Science TV Tokyo Channel 12 Television (科学テレビ東京12チャンネルテレビ, Kagaku Terebi Tōkyō Jūni-channeru Terebi) on April 12, 1964.
 It took its name from its VHF frequency channel 12.
 It almost went bankrupt in 1968; on 1 July that year, a limited liability company, Tokyo Channel 12 Production was established with the help of the Nikkei and Mainichi Broadcasting System.

-In 1969, the Nikkei and MBS signed a memorandum of understanding which stipulates that Tokyo Channel 12 should share programs with Nihon Educational Television (NET, now TV Asahi).
-This forms a de facto alliance that lasts until 1975.
+In 1969 the Nikkei and MBS signed a memorandum of understanding which stipulates that Tokyo Channel 12 should share programs with Nihon Educational Television (NET, now TV Asahi).
+This forms a de facto alliance which lasts until 1975.

-In October 1977 Tokyo Channel 12 Production was renamed Tokyo Channel 12, Ltd. (株式会社東京12チャンネル, Kabushiki-gaisha Tōkyō Jūni-channeru); and shortened the channel's name to Tokyo Channel 12 (東京12チャンネル, Tōkyō Jūni-channeru), dropping "Science TV" from its name.
+In October 1973 Tokyo Channel 12 Production was renamed Tokyo Channel 12, Ltd. (株式会社東京12チャンネル, Kabushiki-gaisha Tōkyō Jūni-channeru); and shortened the channel's name to Tokyo Channel 12 (東京12チャンネル, Tōkyō Jūni-channeru), dropping "Science TV" from its name.
 At the same time, the station moved to Shiba Park.
-A month later, it became a general-purpose TV station along with NET.
+A month later, it became a general purpose TV station along with NET.
 On April 1, 1978, Tokyo launched a new production company, Softx.

 In 1981, it was again renamed, this time to Television Tokyo Channel 12, Ltd. d/b/a TV Tokyo; the current Japanese name of the company was also assumed in the same year.

 In 1983, TV Tokyo formed the Mega TON Network (now TX Network) with TV Osaka, and Aichi Television Broadcasting.
 The company shifted its head offices from Shiba Park to Toranomon in December 1985.
-On October 4, 1999, Tokyo's production company Softx was renamed TV Tokyo MediaNet.
+On October 4, 1999, Tokyo's production company Softx was renamed to TV Tokyo MediaNet.
 In 2004, TV Tokyo MediaNet was shortened to MediaNet.
-On June 25, 2004, the company assumed its current English name TV Tokyo Corporation.
+On June 25, 2004, the company assumed its current English name of TV Tokyo Corporation.
 After the digital transition, the channel began broadcasting on digital channel 7.
-On November 7, 2016, TV Tokyo moved its headquarters to the new building at Sumitomo Fudosan Roppongi Grand Tower from its old studios in Toranomon.
-The network initially used a Circle 7-style logo to broadcast animated programs.[citation needed] The station mascot is a cartoon banana with eyes, a nose, and a mouth which is bent into a 7, named Nanana (ナナナ).
+On November 7, 2016, TV Tokyo moved its headquarters to new building at Sumitomo Fudosan Roppongi Grand Tower from its old studios in Toranomon.
+For its broadcast of animated programs, the network originally used a Circle 7-style logo.[citation needed] The current logo is a cartoon banana with eyes, a nose and a mouth which is bent into a 7, named Nanana (ナナナ).
+In 2017 TV Tokyo has been updated with Copyright on YouTube similar to ViacomCBS (formerly Viacom (2015-2019) and other companies. (such as anime) When is video clips are not included.
+(See also Copyright infringement, YouTube copyright strike, YouTube copyright issues) [2]

 Broadcasting